Content

 2.

-Demonstrate an understanding of the context from which these challenges arose.
+Demonstrate a critical understanding of the context from which these challenges arose.

 3.